The Larsen Press can help increase your bench, upper body stability; improve form; grow your pecs and much more.

 So basically, this Bench Press variation is one without a leg drive and necessitates a ton of stability in both your upper body and core to prevent your form from breaking down.

-Strength athletes, powerlifters, and bodybuilders alike can benefit greatly from implementing the Larson Press into their training.
+Strength athletes, powerlifters, and bodybuilders alike can benefit greatly from implementing this exercise into their training.

 Why You Should Do The Larsen Press